Recording

 screen.startRecording

-screen.startRecording(options?: RecordingOptions)Start recording the screen
+screen.startRecording(options?: RecordingOptions)Start recording the screen into an in-memory buffer

 screen.stopRecording